daidensacha/buttonStyler/documentation/testing.md

 ## 404 Page not found
 - [x] I enter a file name in the URL for button styler, i.e. [https://daidensacha.github.io/buttonStyler/documents.html](https://daidensacha.github.io/buttonStyler/documents.html), and it opens the 404 Page not found page.
 I check the responsiveness, and it is presentable on all size screens.
 I click on the button under the 404 message, and it takes me back to the button styler homepage.
 - [x] I check all icon links, the contact form link, and the contact form.
 All link to their target pages, and function as expected.

+**NOTE:**
+I had real issues with the display of the 404 error page in the iPhone, and wrote this up in the README file.
+To [README.md/404 Page not found](/#-404-page-not-found)

 ## Responsive Breakpoints and media queries
 - [x] **Large** Large devices (large desktops, 992px and up) `@media (min-width: 992px)`